 Employees shall package all property, except narcotics and dangerous drugs in a suitable container available for its size.
-Knife boxes should be used to package knives, and syringe tubes should be used to package syringes and needles.
-Rifle boxes should be used for all long guns.
-Hand gun boxes should be used for all hand guns.
-All CDs, and envelopes, should be marked with a property ID number, case number, and label with "audio' or "photo" on them.
+Knife boxes should be used to package knives, and syringe tubes

-A propertylabel shall be securely attached to the outside of all items or group of items packaged together.
+A property label shall be securely attached to the outside of all items or group of items packaged together.